 - Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities.

-Field placement is also required and sites are available in a number of practice areas, including:
+Practicum placement is also required and sites are available in a number of practice areas, including:

 - Child Welfare